 The temperature optimum of the warmth antibodies belonging to the IgG class is 37 °C. After the antibodies bind the surface of the erythrocytes, they are not only recognized by the macrophages of the MMS, but also destroyed.
 The patient shows unspecific symptoms like fatigue, tiredness, tachycardia and tachypnea.

 In the context of a hemolytic crisis, fever occurs, which can be accompanied by jaundice and beer-brown urine.
 Besides treatment of the underlying disease and the avoidance of AIHA triggering factors, high-dose application of immunosuppressive corticoids can be performed.
 If not the liver, but the spleen is the main location of degradation of the erythrocytes in the MMS, splenectomy can be considered.

 Clinically, mild jaundice and splenomegaly can occur.
-Also, acrocyanosis at nose, ears, fingers, and toes can be observed.
-Primary goal of therapy is to avoid every form of exposure to cold.
-Since hemolysis can also be of intravascular nature, the necessity of splenectomy must be examined thorougly before it is performed.
+Also, acrocyanosis at nose, ears, fingers and toes can be observed.
+The primary goal of therapy is to avoid every form of exposure to cold.
+Since hemolysis can also be of intravascular nature, the necessity of splenectomy must be examined thoroughly before it is performed.
 It should only be conducted at a severely enlarged spleen.

 Drug-Induced Hemolytic Anemia

 Generally, drug-induced hemolytic anemia is based on three different mechanisms, which is why different reactions between antibodies and complements occur.

 - Autoimmune type: Antibodies do not activate complement and persist after the termination of medication (e.g. methyldopa, fludarabin).

 - Immune-complex type: Antibodies activate complement and disappear with termination of medication (e.g. NSAR, cephalosporins).

 - Hapten-type: Antibodies react against a medicament-erythrocyte-complex (e.g. penicillin, ampicillin).